Internal Airflow of Atrium CFD Simulation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

-This problem simulates the internal airflow inside an atrium located in a complex.
+This problem simulates the internal airflow inside an atrium located in a complex by ANSYS Fluent software.
 The history of the atrium originates from the architecture of ancient Roman houses, and its modern models in recent centuries are multi-story and have a glass roof and a set of windows that usually are located immediately after the main entrances of the buildings.
 This part of the building is used to provide the necessary light for the interior of the building as well as building ventilation.

 Atrium works with two natural phenomena, including the greenhouse effect and the chimney effect.
 In the present case, the cylindrical area called the atrium in the central part of a complex is considered; So that the airflow at the velocity of 2 m.s-1 and the pressure of 101325 Pa enters the complex from the lower entrance, and enters the interior space of the atrium from the upper entrance.